Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-avroserializer/README.md

 * Python 2.7, 3.6 or later - [Install Python][python]

 ### Authenticate the client
-Interaction with Schema Registry Avro Serializer starts with an instance of AvroSerializer class.
-The client constructor takes the fully qualified namespace, schema group name, and and Azure Active Directory credential:
+Interaction with the Schema Registry Avro Serializer starts with an instance of AvroSerializer class, which takes the schema group name and the [Schema Registry Client][schemaregistry_client] class.
+The client constructor takes the Event Hubs fully qualified namespace and and Azure Active Directory credential:

 * The fully qualified namespace of the Schema Registry instance should follow the format: `<yournamespace>.servicebus.windows.net`.